niplav/site/microfiction.md

 ----

-> “Are these subagents in the room with out right now?”
+> “Are these subagents in the room with us right now?”

 ----